Security Workflows vs. Tool Sprawl: A 2026 Strategy | Kindo

 At this point, one might ask: haven’t we solved this with integrations?
 Don’t most security products have application programming interfaces (APIs) or built-in connectors nowadays?
 Yes, it’s true that today’s tools advertise integrations, and many do have extensive APIs.
 The catch is that not all integrations are created equal, and not all tools you own will have out-of-the-box connectors to each other.

 Yes, your threat intelligence platform might plug into your SIEM, or your EDR might feed into your SOAR platform, if those specific pairings are supported.
 But the reality is that many teams still find themselves writing custom scripts and glue code to connect the dots.
-Historically, getting tools to talk to each other meant writing API scripts and custom middleware, which is time intensive and often results in clunky, brittle links.
+Historically, connecting tools meant writing fragile API scripts and custom middleware.
+This approach creates significant technical debt, resulting in brittle links that break whenever a vendor updates a schema.

 Even when vendors provide an integration, it might be limited.
 Perhaps it only syncs certain fields, or it isn’t real-time, or it breaks when one tool updates.
 In other cases, vendors integrate deeply within their own product suites, but not as well with third-party tools.